cardinalblue/android-kraft-shade/doc_website/docs/introduction/architecture-overview.md

 - **KraftShadeBaseState**: Base state for Compose integration
 - **KraftShadeEffectState**: State for rendering shader effects in Compose
 - **KraftShadeAnimatedState**: State for rendering animated shader effects in Compose

+For more details on Jetpack Compose integration, see the [Jetpack Compose documentation](../view-components/jetpack-compose/kraft-shade-view.md).

 ## Data Flow